SamuelSSimpsonjr/Online-Grocery-Store/README.md

 # Website Pages

 ## 1. Homepage
-The homepage introduces Grab 'N Go and welcomes visitors to the online grocery store.
+The homepage introduces Online Grocery Store and welcomes visitors to the online grocery store.

 ### Features
 - Store logo